People

 Postdoctoral Scientist

 Yaomin led the computational design of minimal synthetic regulatory elements for plants.
 He also developed techniques for assessing protein-DNA interactions and contributed to a manuscript on regulatory architecture in nitrate-responsive plant gene circuits.
-Yaomin returned to China in 2023 to take up a position as the Head of Research and Development at Ningbo J&S Botanics.
+Yaomin left the lab in 2023 to take up a position as the Head of Research and Development at Ningbo J&S Botanics.

 Rachel Shen 2022